Are you planning a last-minute trip to Milos?

-These small villages are made up of brightly coloured ‘Syrmata’s’ or fisherman’s huts, most of which are still in use today.
+These small villages are made up of brightly coloured ‘Syrmas’ or fisherman’s huts, most of which are still in use today.
 These colourful structures serve as storage for the fisherman and easy access to the sea at ground level, with sleeping quarters above.

-Some of these huts are now available for rent through Airbnb, such as this gorgeous one in Klima, whilst a few have opened as shops.
+Some of these huts are now available for rent, such as these gorgeous ones in Klima, whilst a few have opened as shops.

 The roads down to the villages are sealed but they are narrow so drive carefully.
 The road to Klima is especially tricky but there is a nice Taverna and carpark at the bottom as a reward.